Ticon Side Effects

 Generic Name: trimethobenzamide

-Note: This document contains side effect information about trimethobenzamide.
-Some of the dosage forms listed on this page may not apply to the brand name Ticon.
+Note: This page contains side effects data for the generic drug trimethobenzamide.
+It is possible that some of the dosage forms included below may not apply to the brand name Ticon.

 For the Consumer

 Applies to trimethobenzamide: intramuscular solution, oral capsule

 As well as its needed effects, trimethobenzamide (the active ingredient contained in Ticon) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking trimethobenzamide, check with your doctor immediately:Rare

 - Body spasm, with head and heels bent backward and body bowed forward